 - The content quality, structure, and flow have to be exceptional in all your self-help collaterals.
 Anything below par might backfire and customers might turn to alternatives.

 - You need to constantly update your knowledge-base, FAQ, and documentation.
 Outdated collaterals might become tools of frustration rather than being a solution.

 - As a rule of thumb, we stack our resources in order of most frequently viewed problems.
 Does the view count actually depicts the number of customers facing the problem or is it most viewed just because it is on the top?

 - Multiple stakeholders are involved in building a self-help center.
 Most noteworthy of them being your support, tech and marketing team.
-How do you ensure an efficient team coordination to build your self-help center?
+How do you ensure efficient team coordination to build your self-help center?